percwg/perc-wg/draft-jones-perc-dtls-tunnel/draft-jones-perc-dtls-tunnel.md

 from either the endpoint or the key distributor (via the "TunneledDTLS" message) to ensure proper communication between those two entities.

-When the media distributor detects an endpoint has disconnected, the media distributors **SHOULD** send an "EndpointDisconnect" message with the association identifier assigned to the endpoint.
+When the media distributor detects an endpoint has disconnected or when it receives conference control messages indicating the endpoint is to be disconnected, the media distributors **MUST** send an "EndpointDisconnect" message with the association identifier assigned to the endpoint to the key distributor.
 The media distributor **SHOULD** take a loss of all RTP and RTCP packets as an indicator that the endpoint has disconnected.
 The particulars of how RTP and RTCP are to be used to detect an endpoint disconnect, such as timeout period, is not specified.
 The media distributor **MAY** use additional indicators to determine when an endpoint has disconnected.

 ## Key Distributor Tunneling Procedures